ducccao/online_courses/README.md

 **Testing**
 - Testing result in the development environment: 100%
-- Testing result in the production environment: 30% (Because of lack of authority to manage the database)
+- Testing result in the production environment: 30%